This page provides information for the sector on provision and payment for primary maternity services.

 Primary Maternity Services Notice 2007

-The Primary Maternity Services Notice 2007 set out the terms and conditions for payment to Lead Maternity Carers for providing primary maternity services.
+The Primary Maternity Services Notice 2007 (the Notice) sets out the terms and conditions for Lead Maternity Carers and other authorised practitioners to claim for providing primary maternity services.

 Providing primary maternity services

 In order to provide and be paid for primary maternity services, you must submit an Application for Authority to Claim under the Primary Maternity Services Notice 2007 to the Ministry of Health.
 Go to Registering as a maternity provider to find out more.

 Primary maternity service providers who have an authorisation to claim under the Notice may make claims for services direct to the Ministry.
 Go to Maternity claims information to find out more.

 The Ministry also has a direct portal for online maternity claiming.
 Go to Online Maternity Claiming: User Guide to find out more.